-Millions of workers have had to adapt to working from home in recent weeks, as a result of social isolation measures implemented by Governments to stem the spread of the coronavirus outbreak.
-In such situations, it is natural that practical concerns take initial priority in the first few days and weeks - setting up temporary home offices, connecting to work networks and considering what the outbreak means for short, medium- and long-term projects.
-However, with no official announcements yet forthcoming about how long the measures will be in place, many will be considering how to make homeworking sustainable in the medium and even long term as they adapt to new ways of working and interacting with colleagues.
+Millions of workers have had to adapt to working from home since the Covid-19 pandemic.
+When entire organisations started working remotely, practical concerns were the initial priority - setting up temporary home offices, connecting to work networks and considering what the outbreak means for short, medium- and long-term projects.
+However, now that more and more companies are offering full-time flexibility to their employees allowing them to work both at home and in the office in a new hybrid workplace, many will be considering how to make remote working sustainable as they adapt to new ways of working and interacting with colleagues.

-One area that many employees will be particularly considering is their mental health and how it could be affected by such a sudden change in circumstances.
+One area that many employees will be particularly considering is their mental health and how it could be affected by this new, long-term way of working.
 Clearly, this is a multi-faceted topic and everyone’s individual circumstances will be different, both inside and outside of work.
 For this reason and for the purposes of this article, we will be looking solely into work factors which can affect an individual’s mental health and explore ways of alleviating stress and anxiety.
 Here’s some key elements to consider:

 1. Create the best working environment you can

-Not everyone is lucky enough to have a home office ready to go – and even those who have may not be used to spending many weeks operating in this space.
-If you are setting up a home office for the first time, you may not have a wealth of options in terms of location, especially if you are sharing the space with family members or housemates who are also unexpectedly working from home.
+Not everyone is lucky enough to have a dedicated home office space – and even those who have may not be used to spending many weeks operating in this space.
+You may not have a wealth of options in terms of location, especially if you are sharing the space with family members or housemates who are also working from home several days a week.
 If you can, try to set up somewhere with lots of natural light and ventilation.
 It can be easy to overlook how a regular dose of vitamin D from sunlight can really help to affect your mood.
 If others in your household are working, consider whether you would find a co-working-style set up on a kitchen table more motivating or whether separate spaces could help with concentration.
 It may even be that you mix things up and move to different locations throughout the day – which might be a necessity if you have children around, too.
 Ultimately, it’s all about creating a space that you can feel comfortable and productive in – even a few small touches like plants or pictures can go a long way in making your working space feel welcoming and ultimately help with productivity.

 2. Prioritise healthy communication above all else